AShelter/DemoCoin/README.md

-# SagaCoin
+# SukaCoin

-SagaCoin is a PoW + PoS-based cryptocurrency.
+SukaCoin is a PoW + PoS-based cryptocurrency.

-SagaCoin uses libsecp256k1,
+SukaCoin uses libsecp256k1,
 			  libgmp,
 			  Boost1.55,
 			  OR Boost1.57,